wso2-extensions/esb-connector-amazonlambda/docs/functions.md

 ```

 **Properties**
-* functionName: The name of the Lambda function
+* functionName: The name of the Lambda function.
-* description: Contains description of the function
+* description: Contains description of the function.
 * s3Bucket: An Amazon S3 bucket name in the same region as your function.
 * s3Key: The Amazon S3 key of the deployment package.
 * s3ObjectVersion: For versioned objects, the version of the deployment package object to use.